Muhammad-Awais-Tariq/Algorithms/README.md

 # Algorithms
-A practice Repository for different algorithms (work in progress)
+A practice Repository for different algorithms (work in progress).